Introduction / Help

 4. You can zoom and/or pan the map whilst drawing your shape(s).

-5. To edit a point, click and drag it to its new position.
+5. To edit a point, double click and drag it to its new position.

 7. Clicking outside of the point or area confirms any edits that you have made.